 Anne-Marie McManus is assistant professor of Modern Arabic Literature and Culture at Washington University in St. Louis, where she teaches in the departments of Jewish, Islamic, and Near Eastern Languages and Cultures (JINELC) and Comparative Literature.
 Her research engages debates in comparative and world literatures, Arabic and Middle Eastern studies, translation theory, and anthropology, with a particular interest in the multilingual and circulational literary ties that have internally traversed North Africa and the Middle East since decolonization.

-Christian Mauder joined NYUAD in 2018 as a Research Fellow in the Humanities Research Fellowship Program.
-He is an intellectual, cultural, and social historian of the Islamicate world with a focus on the late middle and modern periods.
+Christian Mauder is an intellectual, cultural, and social historian of the Islamicate world with a focus on the late middle and modern periods.